hofmannu/opensaft/docs/index.md

     - theme: alt
       text: Hardware
       link: /hardware
+    - theme: alt
+      text: Literature
+      link: /literature

 features:
   - title: Open source
-    details: This repository is and will remain open source
+    details: This repository is and will remain open source to allow contributions of others as well as adaptions to your needs.
   - title: Performant
     details: The code is optimized for performance using CUDA or can run on multicore CPU if you don't have a GPU at hand
   - title: Informative
     details: Through this documentation you can learn more about the technique and how to use it as well as potential hardware implementations
-  - title: Simulation
+  - title: Simulations
-    details: We are planning to add a simulation toolbox to generate test datasets.
+    details: We are planning to add a simulation toolbox to generate test datasets based on FDTD simulations.